 Book and Journal Piracy: The problem of online journal piracy remains a significant challenge.
-The unfortunate lack of deterrence in the marketplace allows entities engaged in providing unauthorized access to journals
+The unfortunate lack of deterrence in the marketplace allows entities engaged in providing unauthorized access to journals to continue to operate.
+Several online platforms that facilitate access to unauthorized copies of journal articles and

-&lt;sup>8Certain Chinese IP judges have unfortunately embraced the "server principle," interpreting current law to require that infringement only occurs when the infringing content resides on the server or device of the operator of the app.
+&lt;sup>®Certain Chinese IP judges have unfortunately embraced the "server principle," interpreting current law to require that infringement only occurs when the infringing content resides on the server or device of the operator of the app.

-&lt;sup>9IIPA has provided extensive information on Piracy Devices in prior reports.
+IIPA has provided extensive information on Piracy Devices in prior reports.
 See, e.g., IIPA 2019 at 19.

 &lt;sup>10Ubox runs on Android and incorporates P2P technology as well as branded apps to enable access to pirated VOD and live channel content.
 It appears that Unblock Tech has more than 500 agents and distributors worldwide, and sellers and users of the device can be found across Asia Pacific, Europe, and the U.S. and Canada.
 Unblock Tech's set top boxes have continued to be among the most popular in the Asia Pacific region, particularly for Chinese speaking users.
+The Google Play Store is not officially available in China.